 The word vegan wasn’t coined until 1944, and the concept didn’t begin to go mainstream until the 1980s.
 So it’s fair to say that, when it comes to baking, eggs had a 500-year head start over vegan alternatives.
 The first attempts to replace eggs were primitive and, for most uses, yielded unimpressive results.
 People would mash up tofu, apples, baked pumpkin, or bananas for moistness.
 This could work reasonably well in some recipes, but oftentimes egg-free recipes failed to deliver the proper texture.
 The lack of adequate egg substitutes doubtless contributed to giving vegan cooking a bad name in the 1970s and 1980s.

+Now we get into an unusual category: egg replacer.
 The term egg replacer seems so straightforward that it could never create confusion, but in fact this stuff does require explanation.
 Counter-intuitively, egg replacer is not a substitute for whole eggs, so forget about using it to make vegan scrambled eggs, omelets, or flan.
 Instead, egg replacer is simply intended to provide the binding properties needed for foods like cakes, muffins, and pancakes.

 You can make an inexpensive egg replacer yourself simply by mixing together some ground flax seeds (flax meal) and water.
 Whisking together one tablespoon ground flax and three tablespoons water until gelatinous will give you the baking equivalent of one egg.
 Note that using flax as a vegan egg substitute may yield disappointing results.
 While flax gives you the binding qualities delivered by an egg, it doesn’t provide the fluffiness.
 A leaden texture is the worst case scenario from using flax as an egg replacer.